Bhutan Tourist and

 specially designed for Bhutan.

-views of the Himalayan mountain range, including Mt.
+offers spectacular views of the Himalayan mountain range,

-to the vagaries of nature, and weather conditions sometimes
+is subject to the vagaries of nature, and weather conditions

-prevent flight landing and take off.
-Druk Air itself
+sometimes prevent flight landing and take off.
+Druk

-has an impeccable safety record, without a single mishap
+Air itself has an impeccable safety record, without

-in advance, avoiding last-minute rush during the peak
+of Bhutan well in advance, avoiding last-minute rush

 By Road: